anamelessguy1/cat-browser/README.md

   <img src="https://raw.githubusercontent.com/whatwhowhowhat0-hub/cat-browser/refs/heads/main/soggycat.png" width="40" height="40"> cat browser
 </h1>

-cat browser is a browser (no shit sherlock) for people that love cats.

-so please tell your friends that like cats to download this!!!!!!

 # what is it?
-- well it's a for people that love cats
+- cat browser is a browser (no shit sherlock) for people that love cats. so please tell your friends that like cats to download this!!!!!!
 - it's lightweight (less ram usage) so you can use it on weak pcs

 ## what it has to offer in the latest release